Global Social Witnessing

 In GSW practice we are expanding our capacity to include more unintegrated history at the various levels – personal, ancestral, collective – into our group field of loving presence, so that history can become available in and us through as as wisdom, energy, presence.
 Witnessing is a practice of relating on many levels.
 As we witness ourselves, we connect through our bodies, emotions, and minds, noticing where we connect with ourselves and perhaps where we are absent, or disconnected, without making that wrong.
 Our practice includes listening, sensing, feeling, noticing, witnessing subtle movements, and how we relate with ourselves, the topic, and each other – including when we turn away, as well as our nervous system responses which are intelligent and provide an important function.
 We include our human hearts, and we notice and cultivate spacious witnessing consciousness, bringing intentionality to the qualities of our relating.

-I offer GSW group practice series, and have a particular interest in connecting people from different paths and communities, adapting GSW to people's existing practice for awakening, spiritual development, connection, and/or subtle activism.
-CURRENT PRACTICE SERIES Drop-In Meetings July-August, 2022 Choose Dates to Pre-Register Here Contact me to have a conversation about your interest, as GSW is a joy for me to speak about and share!
+GSW practices in various contexts: for organizations, community groups, and bringing people together in practice groups.
+I have a particular interest in connecting people from different paths and communities, adapting GSW to people's existing practice for awakening, spiritual development, connection, and/or subtle activism. |

 |